adjoaEdwin/React-Assesment/Readme.md

 You can now see your new app running on `localhost:1234`.

-When you get errors specific to Cocoapods, try the following in the root of the project directory:
+When you get any errors, try the following in the root of the project directory:

 1. Kill the app